CAcertOrg/cacert-infradocs/docs/systems/proxyin.rst

 Puppet APT repository because the versions in Debian are too old to use modern Puppet features.

-The system is stripped down to the bare minimum.
-Both :program:`sniproxy` and :program:`nginx` are security supported.
-The :program:`nginx-light` package is used for `nginx` because no special features are required.
+The system is stripped down to the bare minimum. :program:`nginx` is security supported.
+The :program:`nginx-full` package is used for `nginx` to support streaming after SNI.

 Critical Configuration items
 ============================